-NACUBO invites you to submit your content ideas for the NACUBO 2022 Annual Meeting which will be hosted July 16–19, 2022, at the Gaylord Rockies Resort and Convention Center in Denver.
+NACUBO invites you to by submitting your content ideas for the NACUBO 2024 Annual Meeting happening July 20–23 at McCormick Place in Chicago.

 We are looking for proposals that—

 - Offer innovative solutions and showcase new and novel ideas

 - Facilitate learning and competency development

 The submission deadline is Monday, October 23, at 11:59 pm ET.
 Submitters will be notified of decisions by January 26, 2024.

 If a proposal is accepted, NACUBO expects all speakers and panelists to be present in-person.
 We will not accommodate online speakers or panelists for this event.

 Higher education is faced with remarkable challenges and opportunities that drive leaders to explore innovative approaches toward positive impact.
 This program will encourage attendees to think beyond limitations to take strategic, meaningful action.

 We look forward to connecting with colleagues in Chicago to expand our members’ professional development opportunities and to explore how business officers can elevate their impact as well as that of their teams, their institutions, and higher education as a whole.